-In this article, our Las Vegas criminal defense attorneys answer frequently asked questions about the definition, penalties, and other information about gross misdemeanor offenses in Nevada.
+In this article, our Las Vegas criminal defense attorneys answer the following key questions:

 - 1. What are gross misdemeanors in Nevada?

-- 2. What are gross misdemeanor penalties in Nevada?
+- 2. What are the penalties in Nevada?

-- 4. Can I get gross misdemeanors sealed in Nevada?
+- 4. Can I get a record seal?

 Gross misdemeanors are a type of criminal offense in Nevada that is punished